 The truth is that this topic is not new and has been written about for sometime.
 I remember speaking on “Enterprise Agile” as early as 2007 and getting blank stares from audiences who wanted to believe it but were skeptical that using agile techniques to shape portfolio management or a company’s PMO could even be considered not to mention even possible.

 But here we are, it’s 2012 and there is change in the air.
-Getting to an Agile Operating Model is very much about the removal of boundaries in traditional process and improvement of performance and outcomes, both as a company and as a group of people.
+Getting to an agile model is very much about the removal of boundaries in traditional process and improvement of performance and outcomes, both as a company and as a group of people.
 The road to get there, however, is not going to be the same for everyone.
 I want to point out the four ways we’re seeing companies take this journey.
 I want to emphasize that none of the four ways are better than each other, just different.
 I’m sure many people will have opinions about the four ways and whether one is better than another, that is completely okay and expected.

 That said, regardless of our opinions, we need to recognize that each of the four ways are real and where several companies are today.
 All four ways relate to the organizational structure and acceptance of new thinking in a company.
 It’s about HOW they see change and WHAT they do to take it forward.